 New Zealand’s fourth largest city, Hamilton is a thriving metropolitan hub on the banks of the Waikato River.
 With great shopping, a vibrant arts scene, top restaurants and a bustling nightlife, Hamilton offers a myriad of urban entertainment options to choose from.
-The city is easy to explore – visitors can take a stroll through the award-winning Hamilton Gardens, visit SkyCity Casino, soak up some history at the Waikato Museum, discover the animal encounters at Hamilton Zoo or relax with a picnic at Hamilton Lake.
+The city is easy to explore – visitors can take a stroll through the award-winning Hamilton Gardens, visit SkyCity Casino, soak up some history at the Waikato Museum, discover the animals at Hamilton Zoo or relax with a picnic at Hamilton Lake.

 The water sport options on the mighty Waikato River are also a must.
 Winding its way through the region, the Waikato River is the longest in New Zealand, and it offers great kayaking, cruising, trout fishing and jet boating, particularly on its picturesque hydro lakes such as Lake Karapiro.

-The west coast the premier surfing destination of Raglan has one of the longest left-hand surf breaks in the world and is popular with local and international surfers alike.
+The premier surfing destination of Raglan has one of the longest left-hand surf breaks in the world and is popular with local and international surfers alike.
 Raglan's relaxed bohemian atmosphere and idyllic setting make it the perfect seaside retreat, only 45 minutes from Hamilton, plus with cruising and kayaking around the harbour, kite surfing, stand-up paddle boarding and more on the agenda, there is something for everyone.
 For something a bit different, dig your own natural hot pool at low tide south of Raglan at Kawhia’s Ocean Beach.

 With a wealth of protected park land and mountain ranges, the region also offers a range of walking, hiking and cycling tracks.
-From native bush and farmland to historic landmarks, wetlands and breath-taking summit views over rivers, lakes and plains, the region's walking tracks and cycle trails have something to suit all ability levels.
+From native bush and farmland to historic landmarks, waterfalls and breath-taking summit views over rivers, lakes and plains, the region's walking tracks and cycle trails have something to suit all ability levels.

 Because of its central location, Hamilton is also the perfect base for exploring the wider region and central North Island.